jasonfsmitty/krach/readme.md

 The AHF website and KRACH documents do not detail how shootouts are weighted.
 One method might be to ignore the fact that it was a shootout at all, and treat it as a normal win/loss with full or zero credit as appropriate.
 Or there could be any varying levels of full/partial credit to either team.

 As best I can tell through trial and error, shootouts are treated as a tie, and both teams receive half a point.
-These are the default values in `krach.py` but can also be set via the commandline with `-w 0.5 -l 0.5`.
+These are the default values in `krach.py` but can also be set via the command line with `-w 0.5 -l 0.5`.

 ### Handling Undefeated Teams

 The KRACH algorithm as implemented by `krach.py` does not have any divide-by-zero concerns, and hence does not need any special handling to deal with undefeated teams (such as the fake tie games discussed earlier).
 If I find out the AHF does use fake ties, it would be easy to add into `krach.py`.

+**Update 2022-12-31:** Support for mimicing the 'fake ties' has been added; It can be enabled with the `--fakes <N>` command line option.

 ### Part-Time Teams